A charming home in one of Kent’s ‘most sought after villages’ with gardens that prove that size doesn’t always matter - Country Life

-In the garden of England, James Fischer discovers the delights of Chillenden Court Barn North.
+In the garden of England, James Fisher discovers the delights of Chillenden Court Barn North.

 Kent is home to some of the country’s most dazzling landscapes — from miles of open fertile farmland, to iconic coastlines and rich orchards bursting with fruit and hops; it’s no wonder the county has been affectionately known as The Garden of England for hundreds of years.